voffch/materials/docs/labs/dilatometry.md

 > A technique in which a dimension of a substance under negligible load is measured as a function of temperature while the substance is subjected to a controlled temperature program.
 Linear thermodilatometry and volume thermodilatometry are distinguished on the basis of the dimensions measured.

+The primary difference between the related methods of thermomechanical analysis (TMA) and dilatometry is that the latter uses negligible mechanical loads that should not cause deformation of the specimens.

-According to ASTM E228,[^2] a typical measurement device, a dilatometer, is:
+According to ASTM E 228,[^2] a typical measurement device, a dilatometer, is:

 > A device that measures the difference in linear thermal expansion between a test specimen and its own parts adjacent to the sample.